 “We do make some adjustments for marketability, however never at the cost of changing too much the original story,” he explained.
 “We would like to not change too much of the original story, but there are things we must cut due to episode duration.
 In the case we do have to cut content, it is a decision all the staff members are involved in.”

 In asking about how Kadokawa chooses projects, the subject of No Game No Life Season 2 came up.
-While Tamura couldn’t comment since he’s “not involved” he did confirm that sometimes Kadokawa will “produce something because they want to” but it’s “more common” to choose projects based on what they think will be popular.
+While Tamura couldn’t comment since he’s “not involved” (the No Game No Life books are published by a different publisher Media Factory) he did confirm that sometimes Kadokawa will “produce something because they want to” but it’s “more common” to choose projects based on what they think will be popular.

 “First is if the series popular (domestic and overseas). … We are especially concerned about the overseas reactions for this show, so I check MAL and have also begun to check Reddit as well.
 As far I’ve seen, the reactions domestically have not been too different from overseas fans,” said Tamura, explaining how he gauges interest in a show for determining whether to produce more seasons.
 “Second would be if it has not been too long after the source material has finished publication or if there is enough content to adapt.”